veniamin-ilmer/busicom/README.md

 As a consequence, I am forced to break up the emulation into time chunks.
 Sleep for 10-20 milliseconds, then run several thousand CPU cycles.
 Then sleep again.

-The emulated chips are completely unaware that they are run in this "run - sleep - run - sleep" mode.
+The emulated chips are completely unaware that they are run in this "run thousands of instructions and sleep" cycle.

 With a refresh rate of 60 hz, that is 16 millseconds of sleep.
-The user is completely unaware of the chips in this "run - sleep - run - sleep" mode.
+The user is completely unaware of the chips in this "run thousands of instructions and sleep" cycle.

 Since peripherals need to interact with the GUI and with the chips, I have broken up the peripheral cycles into two methods: `run_cycle` and `run_sleep_cycle`.